QuantumSpinozist/quantumspinozist.github.io/paper_report_6.md

 We use a latent vector of constant dimension $$D$$ throughout the transformer, so we apply a linear projection $$\mathbf{E} \in \mathbb{R}^{(P^2 C) \times D}$$ to each patch vector $$ \mathbf{x}_p^i $$.

-Like for text one adds a positional embedding vector to every patch vector.
-This encodes the position of the patch within the sequence and helps retain the spacial information that was lost from splitting up the image (the authors report that using 2D positional encoding did not change the performance).
-In front of the $$N$$ patch vectors we also add a class token vector $$\mathbf{x}_{\text{class}}$$ that is transformed into a classification vector at the end of the transformer.
+In front of the $$N$$ patch vectors we add a class token vector $$\mathbf{x}_{\text{class}}$$ that is transformed into a classification vector at the end of the transformer.
 The token $$\mathbf{x}_{\text{class}}$$ is learned during training and is independent of the input.
+Like for text one also adds a positional embedding vector to every patch vector in the form of the matrix $$  \mathbf{E}_{\text{pos}} \in \mathbb{R}^{(N+1) \times D} $$
+($$N+1$$ stems from the inclusion of the class token we just discussed).
+This encodes the position of the patch within the sequence and helps retain the spatial information that was lost from splitting up the image (the authors report that using 2D positional encoding did not change the performance).

-The used transformer encoder is sketched in the image on the preview page, it mainly consists of a self attention and an MLP layer with layer normalization in between.
+The used transformer encoder is sketched in the image on the preview page, it mainly consists of a multi-head self attention and an MLP layer with layer normalization in between.
 The full pipeline can be expressed as

 $$z_0 = \left[ x_{\text{class}}; x_p^1 \mathbf{E}; x_p^2 \mathbf{E}; \cdots ; x_p^N \mathbf{E} \right] + \mathbf{E}_{\text{pos}}, $$